PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 * Pull Requests > Issues > Public Slack Channels > Private groups or Slack DMs > Email

-### Highlighting what matters

-We use a weekly 30 mins all hands (including written notes) to highlight across everything being shared what really matters across all teams.
+We also use a weekly 30 mins all hands (including written notes) to highlight across everything being shared what really matters across all teams.

 It has: